Easy Cheesy Tennessee Onions

 This post may contain affiliate links, please see our privacy policy + disclosures for details.

-Tennessee Onions bring sweet Vidalia onions together with a decadent mix of cheeses and spices, baked until bubbling and golden.
+Cheesy Tennessee onions bring sweet Vidalia onions together with a decadent mix of cheeses and spices, baked until bubbling and golden.
 Whether served alongside barbecue, piled atop a juicy burger, or as a crowd-pleasing side for grilled meats, this dish delivers big flavor with little effort.
 It’s comfort food at its best—easy to make and impossible to resist!

 Close-up of a baked dish featuring onion slices coated in melted cheese and herbs, creating a golden, crispy surface.
 The onions are arranged in layers within a light-colored baking dish.